On the evolution of regularized Dirac-harmonic Maps from closed surfaces: Introduction and Results

 where \(R^m_{~lij}\) are the components of the curvature tensor on \(N\).
 Solutions of the system (\ref{euler-lagrange-phi-unregularized}), (\ref{euler-lagrange-psi-unregularized}) are called $\emph{Dirac-harmonic maps}$ from \(M\to N\).

 In the analysis of the energy functional $E(\phi,\psi)$ one faces the problem that it is unbounded from below, since the operator \(\D\) is unbounded.
 To overcome these analytical difficulties, we ``improve'' the energy functional $E(\phi,\psi)$ by adding a regularizing term, see \eqref{energy-regularized}.
-Note that
+Note that we formally have

 Of course, we would like to keep the parameter \(\epsilon\) as small as possible.
 Unfortunately, in order to derive energy estimates, we have to drop this assumption.
-Before considering the Euler-Lagrange equations for \(E_\epsilon(\phi,\psi)\), we make the following \begin{Bem} The functional $E_\epsilon(\phi,\psi)$ satisfies